Polonsky conspiracy: Plot

 While preparations were being made for the Fourth Regional Congress in Oleksandrivsk, the local revolutionary committee met to discuss plans for a coup d'état.
-The Polonsky conspiracy had developed amidst the actions taken by Makhno such as threatening socialists and the Oleksandrivsk Revkom with being shot in the event they created organs of power.
-The plot was headed by the pro-Bolshevik insurgent commander Yevgeny Polonsky, who led the Insurgent Army's 3rd Crimean Regiment (later known as the Iron Regiment) and was a delegate to the upcoming Congress.
+They began plotting against Makhno after he had threatened to shoot socialists and the Oleksandrivsk Revkom in the event they created organs of power.
+The plot was headed by the pro-Bolshevik insurgent commander Mykhailo Polonsky, who led the Insurgent Army's 3rd Crimean Regiment (later known as the Iron Regiment) and was a delegate to the upcoming Congress.

 Financed in part by a loan from the bourgeoisie of Oleksandrivsk, the committee planned to mobilize armed workers' detachments and have them join up with the Iron Regiment at its headquarters in Nikopol, seize the city and make it their centre of operations.
-The committee recruited mutinous insurgents from former units of the Red Army, and packed command posts of the Insurgent Army with members of the Communist Party of Ukraine (CPU), even successfully electing one of their own members (P. Novitsky) to the Military Revolutionary Council (VRS) at the Oleksandrivsk Congress.
+The committee recruited mutinous insurgents from former units of the Red Army.
+They packed command posts of the Insurgent Army with members of the Communist Party of Ukraine (CPU).
+They even successfully elected one of their own members (P. Novitsky) to the Military Revolutionary Council (VRS) at the Oleksandrivsk Congress.
 Polonsky also managed to get himself appointed as commander of the Nikopol Military District, but was removed from his post towards the end of October 1919, on charges of spreading Bolshevik propaganda.
-Nevertheless, their subversive activity eventually resulted in CPU cells being established in almost every insurgent unit, with the exception of those commanded by Foma Kozhyn and Fedir Shchus.
-The CPU, which by this time controlled the entire 3rd and 33rd Divisions, justified the existence of their cells to the Kontrrazvedka by claiming that it was part of an attempt to reconcile the Insurgent Army with the Red Army, and to prevent conflict from breaking out between the two factions.
+Nevertheless, the Bolsheviks' subversive activity eventually resulted in CPU cells being established in almost every insurgent unit, with the exception of those commanded by Foma Kozhyn and Fedir Shchus.
+According to historian Michael Malet, the 3rd and 33rd Divisions were "decisively pro-communist".
+The CPU justified the existence of their cells to the Kontrrazvedka by claiming that it was part of an attempt to reconcile the Insurgent Army with the Red Army, and to prevent conflict from breaking out between the two factions.

 By the end of November, the army had been beset by epidemic typhus, which eventually killed 35,000 insurgents.
 In Nikopol, the centre of both the plot and the epidemic, the activities of the 2nd Azov Corps were limited by low morale, which provided the mutiny with more support.
 When the Insurgent Army quit Oleksandrivsk, the conspirators followed the Makhnovist leadership to Katerynoslav, where the CPU established another underground committee and began carrying out anti-Makhnovist agitation, in an attempt to demoralise the local insurgent garrison.
 The garrison's commander, Lashkevich, confronted the local Bolsheviks and threatened to arrest them, demanding the dissolution of the cells in his own 13th Regiment.
 But this was blocked by the VRS, which resolved to uphold freedom of association for the Bolsheviks.